aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/advanced-convert-excel/_index.md

 ## Cloud SDK Family

-Using an SDK is the best way to accelerate development.
-An SDK handles low‑level details, allowing you to focus on your project tasks.
+Using an SDK helps accelerate development by handling low‑level details, allowing you to focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: